Accurate, precise pressure sensing with tethered optomechanics: Results

-For the heavy gases Ar and N\(_2\), all optomechanical sensors agree with the transfer standard within the mutual uncertainty in the molecular flow regime.
-Crucially, the agreement between optomechanical sensor and transfer standard occurs under the assumption that \(\alpha=1\), indicating that our devices are primary pressure sensors.
-The useful operating range for the optomechanical sensors extends roughly from \(10^{-2}~\si{\pascal}\) to \(10~\si{\pascal}\), depending on the sensor.
-The lower limit of the operating range is the pressure at which the statistical uncertainty in \(\Gamma'_t\), given by the quadrature sum of the statistical uncertainties in \(\Gamma_t\) and \(\Gamma_0\), becomes comparable to the uncertainty in \(S\).
+The useful operating range for the optomechanical sensors extends roughly from \(10^{-2}~\si{\pascal}\) to \(10~\si{\pascal}\).
+The lower limit of the operating range is the pressure at which the statistical uncertainty in \(\Gamma'_t\) becomes comparable to the uncertainty in \(S\).
 The upper limit of the operating range is set by the transition into viscous flow.
 Within the operating range, the total uncertainty of the optomechanical sensor is dominated by statistical uncertainty in \(\Gamma'_t\) and uncertainty in the device sensitivity \(S=1/\rho h\).
-Combining these two uncertainties in quadrature, we find that device \{SiN~1, SiN~3, SiC~2a\} is accurate to \{\(5.3~\si{\percent}\), \(6.1~\si{\percent}\), \(1.1~\si{\percent}\)\} of reading for ring-down measurements in its operating range.
-The accuracy of SiC~2a is competitive with high performance gauges operating in this pressure range and suggests that silicon nitride devices could achieve similar accuracy with better characterization of \(\rho\) (\textit{e.g.}, Rutherford backscattering~\cite{markwitz1993, huszank2016}), since, for SiN~1 and SiN~3, \(u_\rho/\rho = 5~\si{\percent}\) dominates the total measurement uncertainty estimated above.
+Combining these two uncertainties in quadrature, we find that device \{SiN~1, SiN~3, SiC~2\} is accurate to \{\(5.3~\si{\percent}\), \(6.1~\si{\percent}\), \(1.1~\si{\percent}\)\} for ring-down measurements in its operating range.
+The accuracy of SiC~2 is competitive with high performance gauges operating in this pressure range and suggests that silicon nitride devices could achieve similar accuracy with better pressure-independent characterization of \(\rho\) (\textit{e.g.}, Rutherford backscattering~\cite{markwitz1993, huszank2016}).
+For SiN~1 and SiN~3, the density uncertainty \(u_\rho\) dominates the total measurement uncertainty estimated above (\(u_\rho/\rho = 5~\si{\percent}\)).